 Being hybrid-only means the RAV4 posts some pretty good fuel-economy and emissions figures for a large SUV.
-A diesel rival will go further on a gallon of fuel (especially when calculated using the latest WLTP test method), but lower CO2 emissions mean savings for company-car drivers on their BiK (Benefit-in-Kind) tax bills.
+A diesel rival will use less fuel in motorway driving, but the RAV4 is usefully more efficient around town, when it can make best use of the electric running, and low CO2 emissions mean savings for company-car drivers on their BiK (Benefit-in-Kind) tax bills.

 Toyota RAV4 Hybrid MPG & CO2

-CO2 emissions vary, too: 102g/km for the front-wheel-drive car on 17-inch wheels and 105 g/km on 18-inch wheels.
-The four-wheel-drive version emits 103g/km regardless of wheel size.
-These are impressive numbers and will be especially welcomed by company-car drivers, who stand to make big savings on their Benefit-in-Kind (BiK) bills compared to a petrol or diesel SUV of similar size to the RAV4.
+CO2 emissions vary, too: 126g/km for the front-wheel-drive car on 17-inch wheels and 129g/km on 18-inch wheels.
+The four-wheel-drive version emits 131g/km regardless of wheel size.
+Company-car drivers stand to make big savings on their Benefit-in-Kind (BiK) bills compared to a petrol or diesel SUV of similar size to the RAV4.

-The RAV4's economy will be at its best if you do a mix of slow-speed urban driving and high-speed motorway runs, giving the hybrid motor's batteries a chance to recharge as you slow down and brake.
+The RAV4's economy will be at its best if you do mostly urban driving, giving the hybrid motor's batteries a chance to recharge as you slow down and brake.
 Gentle use of the accelerator when moving away and when in stop-start urban traffic will also ensure you maximise the RAV4's electric range.

 If you want a hybrid SUV, but don't need something as big as the RAV4, it's worth bearing in mind the Toyota C-HR can hit almost 58mpg.
 The RAV4 comfortably beats its more direct rival the Honda CR-V Hybrid, though; the latter only returned 41mpg in official testing.